microsoft/pai/docs/rest-server/API.md

 ### `PUT storage/config` (administrator only)

 Update storage config in system.
+Storage config 'empty' is system reserved and cannot be updated.

 *Request*